Comfort Ability Workshop

 What is the layout of the workshops?

-The parent session will take place on either Saturday or Sunday (typically 9am-3pm) the weekend prior to the first child session.
+The caregiver session will take place on either Saturday or Sunday (typically 9am-3pm) the weekend prior to the first child session.
 Child sessions are split into three sessions over two weeks.
 Each session is roughly 2 hours.

 I have more questions about the virtual format.